 With many of today's applications and services moving to a data center, virtualization and server consolidation are creating new management challenges.
-OpManager provides IT administrators, a single management console for in-depth visibility and control of both physical and virtual servers across Windows, Linux, Unix, VMware, Hyper-V and Xen server platforms.
+OpManager's server performance management tool provides IT administrators, a single management console for in-depth visibility and control of both physical and virtual servers across Windows, Linux, Unix, VMware, Hyper-V, Nutanix and Xen server platforms.

 Monitoring servers proactively for availability and response time is vital for server management.
-OpManager, the trusted network and server management software, actively monitors over 300 critical server performance metrics like CPU utilization, disk utilization, partition-wise memory utilization etc. along with monitoring services and processes.
+Be it Linux server management or Windows server management, OpManager, the trusted network and server performance management software, actively monitors over 300 critical server performance metrics like CPU utilization, disk utilization, partition-wise memory utilization etc. along with monitoring processes and services.
 OpManager's fault monitoring includes threshold based alerts and notifications for server's availability and health.

 OpManager monitors the performance of